cbaenziger/ratistest/README.md

 One can login to the VM and read the message-of-the-day for instructions on how to read the daemon logs; all daemons run in screen today.

 # How to get started:
-There is a shell script `run_all_tests.sh` which provides the following:
+There is a shell script `run_all_tests.sh` which provides a single entrypoint for building or cleaning up all tests.
+To visualize the flow of building all tests, a BPMN diagram of the intended process flow is: ![Vagrantfile BPMN Flow][Vagrantfile_BPMN]

 Run with option `build`:
 * Builds the `ratistest` VM